about lung cancer, its causes and complications, diagnosis

 Living with Lung Cancer

-people cope -- with the disease, it treatments and (maybe
+people cope with the disease, its treatments, and (maybe

 most of all) their nameless fears.